jasp-stats/jasp-desktop/Docs/user-guide/index.md

 Analyses
 --------

 Having loaded a dataset, it is now possible to run analyses.
-Selecting an analysis from the Ribbon along the top, shows options for that analysis in the left panel (where the data occupied), and results in the right panel.
+Selecting an analysis from the Ribbon along the top, shows options for that analysis in the left panel, and results in the right panel.
 As the options are specified, the analysis results automatically update, providing immediate feedback.

 When the analysis is specified the way you like, you can return to the data view by clicking the "OK" button.
 This dismisses the analysis options, and unselects the current analysis.